geekingfrog/frogComplete/Readme.md

 ```

 ### Options
-* `value`: This is a function which take an item in `data` and returns a string.
+* `value`: This is a function which takes an item in `data` and returns a string.
 This string will be used to check wether an item can complete the current user input.
 The default function returns the datum cast as string.
 ```javascript
 var timezones = [{"cc":"TW", "offset":"+08:00,+08:00", "city":"Taipei"}];
 new Autocomplete('input#timezones', timezones, {